Howard de Walden Estate: History

 The estate's development dates from 1715 when speculative planning of Cavendish Square in London, and the streets around it began.
-The Marylebone manor and estate was purchased by the Duke of Newcastle in 1711.
-Dying soon after, the estate passed to his daughter Henrietta Cavendish Holles who married Edward Harley, heir of the Earl of Oxford, in 1713.
-Both Edward’s father and uncle were active and influential in English politics during Queen Anne’s reign and it seems that his uncle Edward was behind the appointment of a steward and surveyor to begin marking out building plots and negotiating leases on Henrietta’s Marylebone estate.
+The Marylebone manor and estate was purchased by John Holles, 1st Duke of Newcastle in 1711.
+Dying soon after, the estate passed to his daughter Henrietta Holles who married Edward Harley, heir of the Earl of Oxford, in 1713.
+Both Edward's father and uncle were active and influential in English politics during Queen Anne's reign and it seems that his uncle Edward was behind the appointment of a steward and surveyor to begin marking out building plots and negotiating leases on Henrietta's Marylebone estate.
 In 1719 the surveyor John Prince published a plan of the estate showing named roads and building sites which is still recognisable today.
-Thus began a programme of building fashionable properties extending north from Tyburn Road, renamed Oxford Street, as far as Regents Park, taking in the old village of Marylebone on the west and the newly built Cleveland Street on the east.
+Thus began a programme of building fashionable properties extending north from Tyburn Road, renamed Oxford Street, as far as what is now Regents Park, taking in the old village of Marylebone on the west and the newly built Cleveland Street on the east.

-The estate was inherited by Henrietta and Edward’s only child, a daughter, Margaret Cavendish-Harley, who in 1734 had married William Bentinck, 2nd Duke of Portland.
+The estate was inherited by Henrietta and Edward's only child, a daughter, Margaret Cavendish-Harley, who in 1734 had married William Bentinck, 2nd Duke of Portland.
 The building continued and it became known as the Portland Estate, passing through successive Dukes.
-In 1879, the 5th Duke of Portland died without issue and his estates were divided between his sisters (according to the terms of the 4th Duke's will) and his cousin, who succeeded him as the sixth Duke.
+In 1879, John Bentinck, 5th Duke of Portland died without issue and his estates were divided between his sisters (according to the terms of the 4th Duke's will) and his cousin, who succeeded him as the 6th Duke.
 The London estate was inherited jointly by two ageing sisters but from 1889 was held solely by the last surviving sister, Lucy.
-She was the widow of the 6th Lord Howard de Walden and died in 1899 leaving the valuable Marylebone estate to her eldest son Frederick.
+She was the widow of Charles Ellis, 6th Baron Howard de Walden and died in 1899 leaving the valuable Marylebone estate to her eldest son Frederick.

 Since that time it has been known as The Howard de Walden Estate.
 In 1963 the management of the estate changed and became, as it is today, a Limited Company beneficially owned by members of the Howard de Walden family.
 The Estate Office at 23 Queen Anne Street was purpose built in 1882 and was rebuilt in 1937 and again in 2020.